• Skip to primary navigation

 • To test whether the pork is cooked, cut a piece in half.
 There should not be any pink showing.

-• Once the pork is cooked add it to the vegetables and continue with the instructions for leftover pork above.
+• Once the pork is cooked add the cooked pork and marinade to the vegetables and continue with the instructions for leftover pork above.

 Can I freeze roast pork in garlic sauce?